 The ABCD program at Spokane Regional Health District is funded by the Washington State Health Care Authority and ARCORA Foundation.

-Children using Washington state’s Apple Health/Provider One medical coverage are eligible for the ABCD Program until age five.
+Children under age 6 using Washington state’s Apple Health/Provider One medical coverage are eligible for the ABCD program.

 For additional information, see state-wide website.